-We talked to Rony Cohen, founder of floLIVE, about connecting IoT devices at cloud speed, and this is what he said about it.
+Rony Cohen, the founder of floLIVE tells us about connecting IoT devices at cloud speed.

 First of all, how are you and your family doing in these COVID-19 times?

 Rony Cohen: Like everyone else, it’s been a crazy time in our lives!
 We are doing our best to stay active, stay sane and enjoy some of the outdoors.
 I’ve never been on so many walks!

 Tell us about you, your career, and how you founded floLIVE.

 Rony Cohen: I’ve been in Telecoms and mobile operations since 1999, and I have always been drawn to up-and-coming technologies and, in fact, chased after them.
 In 2010 I realized that the M2M world would take the shape of its own in the mobile industry, and in 2015 I left the MNO I was working with to form what is now floLIVE.
 While being at the MNO, I realized that the MNOs have an insurmountable challenge in offering IoT connectivity and that there was one simple reason.
 MNOs are local, and IoT is global.
 That means that the needs of IoT devices surpass what the MNOs can offer outside of their geographical area, and even then, inside their own region, the device manufacturer will lack consistency across the MNO’s services.
 There was a huge gap.

 How does floLIVE innovate?